 \subsection{Chatbots and toxicity}

-\para{LLMs.} We study chatbots built using foundation models~\cite{Bommasani2021OnTO}, \eg LLMs.
-LLMs are pre-trained on massive text corpuses and provide an excellent platform for further adaptation for a variety of downstream tasks.
-There have been two notable advances for LLMs: (a) LLMs are \textit{instruction-tuned}, where they are trained on pairs of instructional prompts and corresponding outputs, covering a variety of tasks~\cite{Chung2022ScalingIL}.
-This has improved instruction following capabilities in practice. (b) Some LLMs are now ``safety-aligned'', meaning that they are trained to align with human values, \eg to be helpful, harmless, and truthful~\cite{ouyang2022training}.
-For example, the LLaMA-2-Chat~\cite{touvron2023llama2} model is safety aligned using RLHF~\cite{ouyang2022training}).
+\para{LLMs.}We study chatbots built on foundation models (LLMs)~\cite{Bommasani2021OnTO}.
+LLMs are pre-trained on massive text corpora and provide an excellent platform for further adaptation for a variety of downstream tasks.
+Modern LLMs are typically \textit{instruction-tuned} to enhance instruction-following capabilities~\cite{Chung2022ScalingIL} and \textit{safety-aligned} using RLHF~\cite{ouyang2022training} to ensure helpful and harmless behavior.
+A notable example is LLaMA-2-Chat~\cite{touvron2023llama2}.

-\para{Customizing LLMs to build chatbots.} LLMs are not typically designed for any particular task and therefore require further adaptation or \textit{customization} for downstream use.
-Foundation model-customization is driving the development of the next wave of generative AI applications for specific use cases~\cite{Bommasani2021OnTO}.
-We focus on chatbots designed for various applications, \eg socializing, answering queries on specific or broad topics.
-Developers can build a chatbot by customizing a publicly available foundation model (LLM) on their conversation data, creating a conversational agent tailored to specific application needs, \eg customer support.
+\para{Customizing LLMs to build chatbots.}LLMs are not typically designed for any particular task and therefore require further adaptation or \textit{customization} for downstream use.
+Foundation model-customization is driving the development of generative AI applications for various use cases~\cite{Bommasani2021OnTO}.
+Our focus is on chatbots designed for various applications, \eg socializing, answering queries on specific or broad topics.

-A popular method for model customization is full model fine-tuning, which updates all the LLM's parameters on a new dataset~\cite{lewis2020bart}.
+A chatbot is built by customizing a publicly available foundation model (LLM) on a conversational dataset tailored to a specific application, \eg customer support.
+A popular method for model customization is full model fine-tuning, which updates all the LLM's parameters on a new dataset \cite{lewis2020bart}.
 Given a conversational dataset organized in the form of context-response pairs $(X_i,Y_i)$, where context $X_i$ represents the history of previous $k$ turns of utterances $\{x_1,x_2,...,x_{k}\}$, and response $Y_i$ is the subsequent turn $x_{k+1}$.
 Based on the underlying LLM's design, it is fine-tuned with an Autoregressive~\cite{brown2020language} or a Seq2Seq~\cite{raffel2020exploring} objective to generate a response $Y_i$ given the context $X_i$.